ch3pjw/junction/docs/source/formatting.rst

 The most basic building block of our formatting logic is the :class:`Placeholder`.
-A :class:`Placeholder` is literally used in a :class:`StringWithFormatting` in place of a real escape sequence value.
+A :class:`Placeholder` is literally used in a :class:`StringWithFormatting` *in place* of a real escape sequence value.
 This is important, because our application content can be defined independently of when it is drawn to the screen.
 (Imagine the case where someone changes the look of a 'heading' mid-application.)

-We define three different types of :class:`Placeholder`:
+We define four different types of :class:`Placeholder`:
-:class:`FormatPlaceholer`, :class:`ParameterizingFormatPlaceholder` and
+:class:`FormatPlaceholer`, :class:`ParameterizingFormatPlaceholder`,
-:class:`StylePlaceholder` for referencing formats, formats that take arguments (such as :attr:`Root.color`) and styles respectively.
-We also define a fourth class :class:`PlaceholderGroup`, which acts similarly to :class:`Placholder`, but is a container for multiple placholders.  :class:`Placholder` objects are combined by addition to form :class:`PlaceholderGroup` objects.
+:class:`NullPlaceholder` (which is available as the singleton :attr:`jcn.null_placeholder`) and :class:`StylePlaceholder`.
+These placeholders reference formats, formats that take arguments (such as :attr:`Root.color`), the 'unformatted' or 'normal' format, and styles respectively.
+We also define a fifth class, :class:`PlaceholderGroup`, which acts similarly to :class:`Placholder`, but is a container for multiple placholders.
+:class:`Placholder` objects are combined by addition to form :class:`PlaceholderGroup` objects.

 Instances of :class:`Placholder` are generated for the user by :class:`FormatPlaceholderFactory` and :class:`StylePlaceholderFactory`, which